safaboukhris/MERN-Reservation/README.md

 - Node.js (v16 or higher)
 - yarn
-- MongoDB (local or cloud-based database instance) This project uses the following dependencies to ensure functionality and a smooth development experience:
+- MongoDB (local or cloud-based database instance)

 ## Dependencies
 ### Production Dependencies
 - **@hookform/resolvers** (^3.9.1): Provides validation resolvers for `react-hook-form` with popular schema validation libraries like Zod.